 - Honeywell Aerospace

-The Mechatronics Engineering Technology program is accredited by the Engineering Technology Accreditation Commission of ABET.
+The Mechatronics Engineering Technology Bachelor of Science degree program is accredited by the Engineering Technology Accreditation Commission of ABET.
 This ensures that the program is independently reviewed and meets the quality expectation for that profession.

 Purdue University Northwest has advanced laboratories that allow you to design and operate manufacturing processes and run them in real time or virtually simulate them.